-(c) Exhibits.
-The following Exhibit is filed as part of this Report on Form 8-K:
+The following Exhibit is furnished as part of this Report on Form 8-K: (c) Exhibits.

 Exhibit Number Description of Exhibit

-99 Information regarding the Registrant's earnings for the first quarter ended March 31, 2006 announced on April 26, 2006.
+99 Press release of the Registrant, dated April 26, 2006, announcing earnings for the first quarter ended March 31, 2006.

 2